 Phil MeekinView Profile

-Asset-based lending (ABL), generates finance against a company’s existing assets including stock, debtors, plant, machinery and property.
+ABL generates finance against a company’s existing assets, including stock, debtors, plant, machinery and property.
 The arrangement is usually in conjunction with debtor finance, factoring or invoice discounting.
-So it is most suitable for businesses that supply goods and services on credit, business to business.
+So, it is most suitable for businesses that supply goods and services on credit, business to business.

-Asset Based Lending was once considered lending of last resort.
-However, times have changed and this reputation is now largely unfounded.
-People also think ABL is more expensive than a traditional overdraft but this is by no means always true.
-High Street banks are reluctant to lend, and when they do at much higher interest rates.
-Therefore ABL has suddenly become a real alternative option for providing finance.
+High street banks can be reluctant to lend, and when they do, they can charge much higher interest rates.
+Therefore, ABL has recently become a real alternative for providing finance.
 Costs vary enormously, but generally the stronger the business, the more negotiating power you will have.

-ABL is particularly good for start-up businesses, because as sales rise, the availability of finance rises with it.
-It is ideal for quickly-expanding, profitable businesses.
-Where they struggle to finance new orders until they receive payment for items previously sold and invoiced.
-Sales-linked finance facilities, such as invoice discounting and factoring, have proved helpful to businesses.
-To grow far faster than with a more restrictive, traditional overdraft facility.
+Although ABL is traditionally aimed at larger companies, due to their existing assets, invoices or inventory, it can be particularly useful for start-up businesses.
+As sales rise, the availability of finance increases with it.
+It is ideal for quickly-expanding, profitable businesses struggling to raise funds for new orders until they receive payment for items previously sold and invoiced.
+Sales-linked finance facilities, such as invoice discounting and factoring, have proved helpful to businesses, allowing them to grow far faster than with a more restrictive, traditional overdraft facility.